serby/bundled/README.md

     modules.exports = {
       name: 'Hoozit',
       version: '0.0.1',
-      description: 'This is a very cool hoozit',
+      description: 'This is a very cool hoozit', // Optional
-      nav: { title: 'Hoozit', url: 'http://hoozit.com' }
+      nav: { title: 'Hoozit', url: 'http://hoozit.com' } // Custom properties can be added
     };

 * Then add to your application like so: